-Steve Wallo is a first-year member of the Wildcats coaching staff, but is no stranger to coaching, the Northwest Conference or NCAA Division III.
+Second-year coach Steve Wallo is no stranger to coaching, the Northwest Conference or NCAA Division III.

 Wallo spent the better part of two decades at Lewis & Clark College, first as an assistant baseball coach and Sports Information Director, then 13 years at the Director of Physical Education and Athletics.
 Wallo was known within the NWC as an administrator committed to Title IX/Gender Equity issues and for his role in moving the NWC from NAIA to NCAA III.
 He also was very active at the NCAA level, with roles on several committees, including as chair of the NCAA III Championships Committee.